|

 bikes and cars.

-Graeme Lewis, and the RDA leased out the
+in October 1984, and the RDA leased out the

 stadium to a private promotion team -

-MJS Promotions, headed by local
+MJS Racing Promotions, headed by local

 entrepreneur Mike Powell.
 Malcolm Cribb